Italian Long Sweet Chile Peppers

-Italian Long Sweet chile peppers are native to Italy, where they have been cultivated since ancient times.
-Italian peppers are descendants of peppers originally from Central and South America and were introduced to Europe via Spanish and Portuguese explorers in the 15th and 16th centuries.
-Since their introduction, peppers have been cultivated for many years across Italy, and varieties have been bred for specific traits, like the sweet nature of the Italian Long Sweet chile pepper.
+Italian Long Sweet chile peppers were first grown in Italy, where they have been cultivated extensively for culinary use.
+Italian peppers are descendants of peppers originally from Central and South America and were brought to Europe via Spanish and Portuguese explorers in the 15th and 16th centuries.
+Since their introduction, peppers have been grown for many years across Italy, and varieties have been bred for specific traits, like the sweet nature of the Italian Long Sweet chile pepper.
 The peppers were also brought to the United States in the early 20th century through Italian immigrants.
 Today Italian Long Sweet chile peppers are not commercially produced and can be found through small farms at farmer’s markets in Europe and the United States.
-The seeds are also available through online catalogs for home garden use.
+The seeds are also available through online catalogs for home garden cultivation.

 Recipes that include Italian Long Sweet Chile Peppers.
 One is easiest, three is harder.

 |Huffington Post Taste||Cast Iron Charred Peppers With Parmesan|